puppetlabs/puppet-docs/source/puppet/3/reference/lang_conditional.markdown

 ### Behavior

 Puppet's "if" statements behave much like those in any other language.
-The `if` condition is processed first and, if it is true, only the `if` code block is executed.
+The `if` condition is evaluated first and, if it is true, only the `if` code block is executed.
 If it is false, each `elsif` condition (if present) is tested in order, and if all conditions fail, the `else` code block (if present) is executed.

 If none of the conditions in the statement match and there is no `else` block, Puppet will do nothing and move on.